StanfordSpezi/SpeziOnboarding/Sources/SpeziOnboarding/SpeziOnboarding.docc/SpeziOnboarding.md

     }
     @Column {
         @Image(source: "ConsentView", alt: "Screenshot displaying the consent view.") {
-            A ``OnboardingConsentView`` can be used to allow your users to read and agree to a document as well as exporting it.
+            An [`OnboardingConsentView`](https://swiftpackageindex.com/stanfordspezi/spezionboarding/documentation/speziconsent/onboardingconsentview) can be used to allow your users to read and agree to a document as well as exporting it.
         }
     }
 }